brianmcananey/milestone-1-project/README.md

   - Homepage - Large hero image showing a view of the area.
 It will also show a selection of restuarants in the area with direct links to their own websites which open in seperate tabs.
 It will also have a section showing what is on in the area and when.
   - Gallery Page - This will show images of different sights of the area, for example, views from the restaurants, local wildlife and upcoming events.
   - Sign Up - Same large hero image as the homepage but will also have a form on to sign up to a newsletter/discount codes.
 * Most pages feature buttons with 'call to actions' and internal links where appropriate, quickly directing them to relevant information on another page.
-For example, you can access the Sign Up page from the button in the home page.
 This saves repeating information, and helps keep the website clean and concise.

 ### Navigation Bar

 * Each page will have the navbar along the top, allowing the user to easily navigate to the different pages.
 The navbar appears as a horizontal list on desktop, while on mobile the logo/title is above a horizontal navbar list.
 * I have also added an underline to the "active" page and when you hover over the other pages.

 <h2 align="center"><img src="assets/README/navbar-desktop.png"></h2>